 How to apply for a footpath trading permit

-- Agreed to comply with the Community Safety and Environment Local Law 2013 and Footpath Trading Guidelines and any permit conditions by signing the declaration on your application form.
+- Agree to comply with the Community Amenity Local Law and Footpath Trading Guidelines and any permit conditions by signing the declaration on your application form.

-- Provided a certificate of currency in your business name, as part of your Public Liability Insurance policy, with minimum cover of $10,000,000 that covers the footpath trading activity.
+- Provide a certificate of currency in your business name, as part of your Public Liability Insurance policy, with minimum cover of $10,000,000 that covers the footpath trading activity.

 Submission of forms and fees can be made in person or by mail as per the application form.